-This gives you some idea of the variety available, so when you plant Meadow Rue, be sure to consider this and choose a variety that will go best with the other plants around it, and which will not look at all out of place in your garden.
+This gives you some idea of the variety available, so when you plant these plants, be sure to consider this and choose a variety that will go best with the other plants around it, and which will not look at all out of place in your garden.

-The variety available means that you will be sure to find one that will fit in with the 'theme' of your garden, and Meadow Rue does especially well with plants that flower in the spring.
+The variety available means that you will be sure to find one that will fit in with the ‘theme’ of your garden, and these plants do especially well with varieties of plants that flower in the spring.

-This plant is not only tall, but will also spread out to a considerable extent, and should therefore be planted with this in mind.
-As mentioned earlier, shorter perennials around it will not only beautify the surroundings of the plant, but just as importantly, allow it the room it needs to spread out and grow, and to appear to the best advantage.
+This plant is not only tall, but will also spread out to a considerable extent, and should therefore be located with this in mind.
+As mentioned earlier, shorter perennials around it will not only beautify the surroundings of the plant, but just as importantly, allow it the room it needs to spread out and grow, and to show it off to the best advantage.

 I cannot over-stress this point – remember when you buy this plant that any plant purchased from a nursery will probably be relatively young and therefore might be rather small at the time you buy it.